 2. Taxes are assessed by Annual Year, from 1 January to 31 December of the previous year.

-How Tax Planning May Reduce their Tax Burden?
+How Tax Planning May Reduce Your Income Tax Burden?

 In Singapore, there are five ways by which a taxpayer may save money on taxes to be paid.